RDScambler/Ex_OG_code/OG_results_pipeline/README.md

 alt_codes_18() contain the different species code dictionaries, depending on which group sets are being considered. find_group()
 carries out the group search in OG_arb-fal.

 **table_pairwise.py**
-This replaces table4.py (removed to reduce confusion) - it parses all the pairwise group data with 'Other' divided into its subgroups.
+This replaces table4.py (removed to reduce confusion) - it parses all the pairwise group data with 'Other' divided into its
+subgroups.
 Can be reconfigured to parse groups of choice.
-Data are ordered, formatted and written out to ordered_vector_data_minusown_xx.txt.
+Data are ordered, formatted and written out
+ordered_vector_data_minusown_xx.txt.
 NOTE: table4.py data is stored in ordered_vector_data_minusown.txt.
-Code must be reconfigured in table_pairwise.py to reproduce
+Code must be
-original data.
+reconfigured in table_pairwise.py to reproduce original data.
 In reality it should only require the editing of the group_names list.

 **table_pairwise_prop.py**
 Formerly table2.py Works the same as table_pairwise.py but converts the data to the proportion of each group's genome.
-Output is stored
+Output
-in ordered_vector_propdata_xx.txt.
-NOTE: as with table_pairwise.py, to configure output the group_names and correct_order lists should
+is stored in ordered_vector_propdata_xx.txt.
+NOTE: as with table_pairwise.py, to configure output the group_names and
-be edited (remember these need to be the same length!
+correct_order lists should be edited (remember these need to be the same length!
 As does n in chunks(l, n)).
-This script now also outputs proportional data to an
+This script now
-Excel file - the same output file as for table_pairwise_xlout.py.
+also outputs proportional data to an Excel file - the same output file as for table_pairwise_xlout.py.

 **table_pairwise_xlout.py**
 This script writes out totals data to an Excel file, 'Pairwise_18.xlsx'.
 Note the equivalent output is parsed for proportional data,